api-specification-toolbox/home/README.md

 - **[Taxonomy](https://github.com/api-specification-toolbox/taxonomy)** - Working to nail down a common taxonomy for how we talk about everything OpenAPI.
 - **[Tools](https://github.com/api-specification-toolbox/tools)** - **[Listing](https://api-specification-toolbox.github.io/tools/)** Tracking on all of the open source tooling that is available and in use in community.

-## Past OAI Demand Generation Office Hours
+## Past API Specification Toolbox Office Hours

 - [September 18th 2020](https://youtu.be/7bobypVudck)
 - [September 11th 2020](https://youtu.be/phDYPXmqLJI)